MicrosoftDocs/quantum-docs/articles/how-to-work-with-re.md

 results = qsharp.azure.execute(Multiply, jobParams={"items": items})
 ```

 The result of the resource estimation job is displayed in a table with multiple results coming from the list of items.
-By default the max number of items to be displayed is $N = 5$.
-To display a list of items where $N > 5$, use `results[0:N]`.
+By default the maximum number of items to be displayed is five.
+To display a list of $N$ items where $N > 5$, use `results[0:N]`.

  :::image type="content" source="media/batching-qsharp.png" alt-text="Screenshot of the table of results of a resource estimation job for 16 configurations.":::